rizitis/slackbuilds-current/README.md

 ### NOTES
 *ChangeLog.txt is exactly the same with ponce repo*
-*I dont create new ChangeLog.txt* because I dont touch build commands in SlackBuilds.
+*I dont create new ChangeLog.txt* because I dont touch build commands in SlackBuilds or versions, etc.

 *I Only add 3 lines in scripts*